MT-CTF/capturetheflag/README.md

 ### 1. Why mobs aren't added?

-Mobs have been suggusted from very early days of CTF from several.
+Mobs have been suggested from very early days of CTF by several.
 The question has always been no. The short answer is that mobs use a lot of resources without adding much gameplay.
 The longer answer is that smart mobs usually require a lot of CPU, the network usage is high.
 The same resource could be allocated to more players who add much more to the gameplay comparing to mobs.
 However, there are many unofficial servers which might have mods, you can play there if you like them.
 Or, since CTF is FOSS, free open source software, you can fork it and do whatever you like.
 Maybe you could prove the developers they are wrong by adding efficient *and* smart mobs :)

 ### 2. I'm trying to run a CTF server but it crashes soon after it gets started.